Muscular strength is a fitness component that can offer certain benefits. What are some muscular strength exercises to do at home or in the gym?

 As a strength training beginner most bodyweight exercises can be good for muscular strength training.
 However sooner or later your own body weight may not be challenging enough.

-When this is the case you can add external weights like a heavy backpack, resistance bands, a weighted vest, dumbbells, etc. Or you can switch over to weight lifting exercises where it is easier to increase the weight you use.
+When this is the case you can add external weights like a heavy backpack, resistance bands, a comfortable weighted vest, dumbbells, etc. Or you can switch over to weight lifting exercises where it is easier to increase the weight you use.

 Keep in mind that using heavier weights generally increases your injury risk.
 Make sure you can do the exercise you have in mind with good technique.
 If needed search for expert guidance.